 How is a new Local Plan prepared?

-As Local Plans only cover a set period, councils frequently replace them with new, more up-to-date Plans.
+As Local Plans are designed to set planning policy for 10-15 years.
+Before that period expires, councils should start to put in place new, more up-to-date Plans.
 Legislative provisions and government policy set out a strict process for preparing a new Local Plan.
 Essentially though, the process is quite straightforward and involves five key stages:

 - Gather evidence on the challenges the council faces, and the level of development needed.